 An r-TWT scheduling AP that includes a Restricted TWT Parameter Set field in a broadcast TWT element shall set the Restricted TWT Traffic Info Present subfield of the Restricted TWT Parameter Set field to 0 if the Negotiation Type subfield of the TWT element is equal to 2. (#4782)

-An r-TWT scheduling AP that includes Restricted TWT Parameter Set field(s) in a broadcast TWT element carried in a TWT Response frame that indicates Accept TWT shall set the DL TID Bitmap Valid and UL TID Bitmap Valid subfields of the Restricted TWT Traffic Info field in the Restricted TWT Parameter Set(s) to 1.
-The r-TWT scheduling AP should indicate in the Restricted TWT DL TID Bitmap and Restricted TWT UL TID Bitmap subfields only TIDs that are mapped to the link on which the restricted TWT membership is being set up (see 35.3.6.1 TID-to-link mapping).
+An r-TWT scheduling AP that includes Restricted TWT Parameter Set field(s) in a broadcast TWT element carried in a TWT Response frame that indicates Accept TWT shall have the DL TID Bitmap Valid and UL TID Bitmap Valid subfields of the Restricted TWT Traffic Info field in the Restricted TWT Parameter Set(s) set to 1.(#4781) The r-TWT scheduling AP should indicate in the Restricted TWT DL TID Bitmap and Restricted TWT UL TID Bitmap subfields only the TIDs that are mapped to the link on which the restricted TWT membership is being set up (see 35.3.6.1 TID-to-link mapping).(#5954)

-The r-TWT scheduled STA should indicate in the Restricted TWT DL TID Bitmap and Restricted TWT UL TID Bitmap subfields only TIDs that are mapped to the link on which the restricted TWT membership is being set up (see 35.3.6.1 TID-to-link mapping).()
+The r-TWT scheduled STA should indicate in the Restricted TWT DL TID Bitmap and Restricted TWT UL TID Bitmap subfields only the TIDs that are mapped to the link on which the restricted TWT membership is being set up (see 35.3.6.1 TID-to-link mapping).(#5954)

+An r-TWT scheduling AP may limit the usage of a restricted TWT service period by an r-TWT scheduled STA for its peer-to-peer traffic only by sending a TWT Response frame with Broadcast TWT Recommendation field equal to 5 and all bits in Restricted TWT DL TID Bitmap and Restricted TWT UL TID Bitmap subfields equal to 0. (#4778)

 35.7.4 Channel access rules for restricted TWT service periods

 35.7.4.1 General